thomasdarimont/keycloak_mod_auth_oidc_example/README.md

 ## Define the Keycloak client for the mod_oidc client

-In my example my docker-Host has the IP: 172.17.0.1, my Keycloak instance is also available via that IP address and the port 8081.
+In the example the docker host has the IP: 172.17.0.1 and the Keycloak instance is also available via that IP address and the port 8081.

 The Docker container has the IP: 172.17.0.2

-Clients
+Setup a new client under the "Clients" section of your realm configuration.
 - client_id: mod_oidc_example_client
 - access_type: confidential
 - Valid Redirect Urls